 What is Programmatic SEO?

-Programmatic SEO is the practice of creating hundreds or thousands of search-optimized pages from templates and data sets to capture long-tail keyword traffic at scale.
+Programmatic SEO is the practice of creating hundreds or thousands of search-optimized pages from templates and data sets to capture long-tail keyword.

 What is Programmatic SEO?